beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/introduction.md

 ## Background & open source governance

-Begin started out as a cloud infrastructure framework built to help manage the immense complexities associated with orchestrating software releases to hundreds of Lambdas, API Gateways, and other AWS serverless services.
+Begin started out as a cloud infrastructure framework built to help manage the immense complexities associated with managing releases to hundreds of Lambdas, API Gateways, and other AWS serverless services.

 That project became known as [Architect](https://arc.codes), which we (Small Wins) partnered with and donated to the [JS Foundation](https://js.foundation/) in 2017 under an open governance model and Apache 2 license.